biocommons/anyvar/docs/source/usage/rest_api.rst

-REST API Usage
+Using the REST API
-!!!!!!!!!!!!!!
+!!!!!!!!!!!!!!!!!!

 AnyVar can be interacted with via HTTP requests.

 Swagger UI Docs
 ===============

 An AnyVar server hosts Swagger UI documentation at the server root address (e.g. `http://localhost:8000 <http://localhost:8000>`_ by default in the context of local service).
-This page lists all API routes, includes schemas describing valid request and response structures, and an easy-to-use interface to test out API calls.
+This shows all API routes, includes schemas describing valid request and response structures, and an easy-to-use interface to test out API calls.

 Basic Variant Operations
 ========================